aiven/aiven-docs/docs/platform/howto/project-support-center.md

 ## Add participants to a support ticket

-If you want to give every organization user access to all support tickets in your organization contact your account team.
+To give every organization user access to all support tickets in your organization contact your account team.

 To add Aiven users to a support ticket: